schauder/schauder.github.io/_posts/2019/2019-05-30-know-your-price.md

 Of course not.
 Your current price for an apple happens to be lower then the price demanded by the seller.
 So you don't buy.
-But if you get upset and demand the organizer has to pay you your price or, what seems to happen more often at least in my filter bubble, demand that a speaker accepts only exposure as payment you just demonstrate that you don't understand the very basics of commerce.
+But if you get upset don't demand the organizer has to pay you your price.
+Or as the organizer don't demand that a speaker accepts only exposure as payment.
+By such a behaviour you just demonstrate that you don't understand the very basics of commercial transaction.
-At least to me this is highly embarrassing and I would try to avoid that at all cost.
+At least to me that would be highly embarrassing and I would try to avoid that at all cost.
 But hey the chances are it will give you some exposure on twitter or reddit and since you value that so high it might be actually a win for you.